h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 When you open the zip file, Driverless AI will include the following files:

 - **preview.txt**: provides a preview of the experiment.
-(This is the same information that was included on the UI before starting the experiment.)
+(This is the same information that was included on the UI before starting the experiment).
 - **summary**: provides the same summary that appears in the lower-right portion of the UI for the experiment.
-(Available in txt or json.)
+(Available in txt or json).
 - **config.json**: provides a list of the settings used in the experiment.
 - **config_overrides_toml_string.txt**: provides any overrides for this experiment that were made to the config.toml file.
 - **args_do_auto_dl.json**: the internal arguments used in the Driverless AI experiment based on the dataset and accuracy, time and interpretability settings.